tomsjansons/rmc-opencode/README.md

 # Review My Code, OpenCode!

 A GitHub Action that uses OpenCode to do LLM-powered code reviews.
-I've tried the reivew process to behave like a real developer review.
+The reivew process should behave like a real developer review.
 No silly diagrams and other nonsense.
+Ask follow up questions, argue in comments and fix what's broken!

+You can see it in action on this PR https://github.com/tomsjansons/rmc-oc/pull/8

 ## WIP